 - Manage forest resources to maintain or improve their health and productivity.

-- Anticipate adverse situations and manage forestlands to reduce the risk both to the client and to the resource.
+- Anticipate adverse situations and manage forestlands to reduce the risk both to the resource and to the owner.

 - Perform successful reforestation on harvested forestland.